standard-software/partsjs/README.md

     and WSH unsupport 512KB over file
   - I feel that I can handle it if I put effort, but I decided to give up already
+- delete consoleHook
+  - The reason is not convenient.

 ### 8.4.0
 #### 2020/10/21(Wed)